sidharth240887/auth0_Solution_App/README.md

 * To run the sample, make sure you have python and pip installed.

-* Log into your auth0 account, select Applications and after click on Create application button.
+* Log into your auth0 account, select Applications and click on Create application button.

 * Select the Application type as Regular Web Application, click on Create.
-In the list of technologies available select python.
+In the list of technologies available select Python.
 Rename you  application accordingly.

 * Auth0 will open client application dashboard, on the dashboard client settings tab Register http://localhost:3000/callback as Allowed Callback URLs and http://localhost:3000 as Allowed Logout URLs.